kubeshop/testkube/docs/docs/test-types/executor-gradle.md

 Testkube allows running Gradle based tasks that could also be tests.
 For example, we can easily run JUnit tests in Testkube.

 Default command for this executor: gradle
-Default arguments for this executor command: --no-daemon <taskName> -p <projectDir>
+Default arguments for this executor command: --no-daemon &lt;taskName&gt; -p &lt;projectDir&gt;
-(parameters in <> are calculated at test execution)
+(parameters in &lt;&gt; are calculated at test execution)

 ## **Test Environment**